earthly/website/blog/_posts/2023-02-12-build-nodejs-app-with-bazel.md

 categories:
   - Tutorials
 toc: true
-author: Rose Cherge
+author: Rose Chege

 internal-links:
+ - Node JS
+ - Bazel
+ - Application
- - just an example
+ - JavaScript
 ---

 [Bazel](https://earthly.dev/blog/bazel-build/) is an open-source build tool to speed up your builds and tests.
 Bazel is generally used on very large projects to scale the organization's codebase.
 Bazel is a multilingual build system.
 This guide will help you run and build Bazel with Node.js apps.
 We will create a Bazel workspace from scratch to build and test Node.js code.